 Shival Shah

 Passionate about building elegant solutions to widespread problems, and mechanical engineering provides a broad toolkit to do so.
-I'm a student based in the SF Bay Area, attending university in Boston, and I'm interested in robotics, battery design, and composites.
+I'm a student based in the SF Bay Area, attending university in Boston, and I'm interested in robotics, space, and design.

 In my free time, I play competitive tennis, read, and explore the city with friends.